sujithkani/tinyqv-byte-peripheral-template/README.md

 This template helps you create peripherals that can be integrated with TinyQV.

+## Submission checklist

+Before submitting your design, please check:
+- You have renamed the peripheral module from `tqvp_example` to something unique that makes sense for your design.
+- You have created a [test script](test/test.py) that uses the `tqv` class to read and write your design's registers.
+- You have [documented your design](docs/info.md) and its registers.

+## Submission process

+Please raise a pull request against https://github.com/MichaelBell/ttsky25a-tinyQV adding your peripheral:
+- Add your verilog module to src/user_peripherals.
+If you have multiple modules create a subdirectory.
+- Add your peripheral to the "Simple interface peripherals" section in src/peripherals.v, ask for help on Discord or in the PR if you're unsure how to do this.
+- Add your test file to test/user_peripherals.
+You will need to add the peripheral number to the TinyQV constructor, this is the simple peripheral index plus 16.
+- Add your docs to docs/user_peripherals.

 ## What is Tiny Tapeout?

 Tiny Tapeout is an educational project that aims to make it easier and cheaper than ever to get your digital and analog designs manufactured on a real chip.